openstack-archive/instack-undercloud/docker/README.md

 1. Poweroff the instack vm.

+1. Run the rest of the commands here as root

 1. Clone this git repository, switch to the docker branch, and cd to the docker build directory.